TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Proposed Model

 \subsection{Node-wise encoder}

-Afterward, we present the architecture of the proposed node-wise encoder, shown in Figure \ref{fig:node wise encoder}.
-The component intends to bring two benefits: (1) learning the importance of all memories preserved by the node itself, which mitigates the over-smoothing; (2) performing encoding without querying temporal neighborhoods, which significantly reduces the time consumption in inference.
-Note that the transformer in the node-wise encoder can be stacked in multiple layers to further improve the model capability and expressiveness.
+We present the architecture of the proposed node-wise encoder, as shown in Figure \ref{fig:node wise encoder}.
+This component aims to achieve two main goals: (1) learn the importance of all memories preserved by the node itself, which helps to mitigate over-smoothing; and (2) perform encoding without querying temporal neighborhoods, which significantly reduces the time consumption during inference.
+Note that the transformer in the node-wise encoder can be stacked in multiple layers to further enhance the model capability and expressiveness.

-\subsubsection{Input Construction}
+\subsubsection{Input construction}

-We create the input for the node-wise encoder as the combination of node representation learned on the previous update and the multi-hop memories preserved on nodes.
-In this paper, we leverage the identity function to generate the input instead of introducing positional encoding.
-The reason is that we do not intend to induce too much inductive bias since the importance of memories preserved at different layers cannot be indicated by the location.
+To create the input for the node-wise encoder, we combine the node representation learned from the previous update with the multi-hop memories preserved on the nodes.
+In contrast to using positional encoding, we adopt the identity function to generate the input, as the layer information is already incorporated in the multi-head attention module.
+This approach avoids introducing excessive inductive bias in the input vectors.

-\subsubsection{Multi-head Attention}
+\subsubsection{Multi-head attention}

-After constructing the input information, we utilize the multi-head attention layer to weighted infer the temporal representations.
-To overcome the over-smoothing, we further incorporate the layer information in the attention layer, as the auxiliary attention.
-In this way, we force the model to learn the relationship between the layer and the node representations.
-To be specific, we initialize the layer embedding via one-hot encoding.
+Once we have constructed the input information, we utilize the multi-head attention layer to infer the temporal representations by weighting the input memories.
+To address the over-smoothing problem, we also incorporate the layer information in the attention layer as an auxiliary attention.
+This approach helps the model to learn the relationship between layer and node representations.
+Intuitively, local neighbors are generally considered to preserve more informative knowledge than high-order neighbors.
+We initialize the layer embedding $h^{l}_i$ using one-hot encoding, where $i$ is the layer index.

-Firstly, we leverage three individual linear transformations to map the input memory to three vectors, namely query $\mathbf{q}(t)$, key $\mathbf{k}(t)$, and value $\mathbf{v}(t)$.
-We have the following attention layer to compute the hidden states
+For each node, we use three individual linear transformations to map the input memory at layer $i$ to three vectors, namely query $\mathbf{q}_i(t)$, key $\mathbf{k}_i(t)$, and value $\mathbf{v}_i(t)$.
+We have the following attention layer to compute the hidden states:

-where $\sqrt{d_k}$ denotes the normalization term, and $attn_{layer}$ is the attention score for layers.
-To compute the value of layer attention score, we leverage a 2-layer MLP to encode the layer embedding.
-To further enhance the representativeness, we apply multi-head mechanism as a trick where the hidden states of the same node are inferred in various semantic spaces.
+where $\sqrt{d_k}$ denotes the normalization term, and $a_{layer}$ is an extra attention vector used for computing the layer attention score.
+To enhance the representativeness of the hidden states, we apply a multi-head mechanism that infers the hidden states of the same node in various semantic spaces.